systelab/seed-jee/README.md

 Use 'Systelab' as username and password

 Considerations:
-> The port could changes as it is defined in the pom file
+> The port could changes as it is defined in the pom.xml file

 > If you are using the angular seed, remember to set the API_BASE_PATH in the seed-angular environment to match the same port.